vishvAsa/notes/content/power/electricity/solar.md

 ### Circuit details
 - Panels (PV cells connected in series) generate DC electricity.
 Output is 24V or 12V usually.
-- Panel output is connected to inverter and then to AC load or bi-drectional meter.
+- Panel output is connected to inverter and then to AC load or bi-directional meter.
 - There may be just 1 inverter for all panels (common in off-grid or hybrid systems).
 Or there may be 1 "micro inverter" per panel (common in on-grid systems).
 - Additionally, there may be good lightening arrestor and earthing.
 - Multiple panels connected in parallel may be connected in parallel to a battery and single inverter (in case of hybrid system).